-LIANE HANSEN, host:
+LIANE HANSEN, Host:

 NPR's Don Gonyea has more.

-Here's George W. Bush in 1999.
+DON GONYEA: Here's George W. Bush in 1999.

 GONYEA: That same year, Al Gore boasted of a tie-breaking vote he cast while presiding over the U.S. Senate as vice president.

 GORE: ...and Iowa won.

 GONYEA: And when someone has spoken out in opposition, it's gotten a lot of attention.
 Here's Senator John McCain.

 GONYEA: Which brings us to this year, when former Minnesota Governor Tim Pawlenty, this past week, used a speech in Iowa to officially announce his candidacy - in the process, he uttered the following.

 GONYEA: Des Moines Register political columnist Kathie Obradovich says he may be right.

 GONYEA: Combine that with rising gas prices, which make ethanol more competitive, and there's a growing belief - even in Iowa - that the industry can probably handle a gradual phase out, or at least a reduction of subsidies.
 They key for Iowans, Obradovich says, is that ethanol not be singled out.

-Ms. OBRADOVICH: If he had come in and said we're going to cut subsidies for ethanol but, you know, we think big oil should still get their share - that would not have gone over well here.
+OBRADOVICH: If he had come in and said we're going to cut subsidies for ethanol but, you know, we think big oil should still get their share - that would not have gone over well here.

 GONYEA: Republican strategist John Stineman is a veteran of Iowa political battles.
 He says there is risk for Pawlenty and that he'll need to explain himself.

 GONYEA: Don Gonyea, NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.